curiyash/Sword-extension/README.md

 # Sword
-Add-on for browsers to get the meaning of a highlighted word instantly
+Add-on for Firefox to get the meaning of a highlighted word on a page